 Acting subserviently, Willy asks his boss if there’s a place for him in the New York office.

 Howard tells Willy there’s simply no job for him.
-Willy literally begs him, and at length, explains that he’d held Howard in his arms when Howard was a newborn.
+Willy literally begs him, and at length, explaining that he’d held Howard in his arms when Howard was a newborn.
 (Howard’s dad was Willy’s old boss; Howard inherited the company from his father.)

 Now we get some insight into Willy’s dreams when he tells Howard (who is totally bored) about Dave Singleman, a fantastic salesman.
-This salesman was so well liked that when he died, his clients and coworkers mourned him for months.
+This salesman was so well-liked that when he died, his clients and coworkers mourned him for months.
 Willy wants to be like Singleman, but can’t seem to get people to like him.
 He wants Howard to give him another chance.

 Willy breaks down.